william-santini/WiSSkHy/README.md

 Because of this, `WiSSkHy` relies on the concept of **time series** rather than direct **datastreams** as defined in the SensorThings standard.
 However, each time series can still be associated with a sensor when relevant.

-The database structure makes it possible to map `WiSSkHy` entities (stations, time series, observations, FOI) to the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html). `WiSSkHy` can therefore be considered as **aligned with the SensorThings model**, while remaining flexible enough to handle both raw and derived hydrological data.
+The database structure makes it possible to map `WiSSkHy` entities (stations, time series, observations, FOI) to the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html). `WiSSkHy` can therefore be considered as **conceptually aligned with the SensorThings model**, while remaining flexible enough to handle both raw and derived hydrological data.

 **UUIDs** are assigned to each core entity (`station`, `feature_of_interest`, `time_series`, `observation`, `discrete_sampling`, etc.) to guarantee uniqueness and to facilitate merging of databases from different sources without conflicts.